How to Grow Potatoes: The Complete Guide

 There are different approaches to planting potatoes.
 (See a demonstration in the above video, if needed.)

-• Dig V-Shaped Trenches: Dig 2- to 2.5-foot trenches (60 to 75 inches).
-Lay a nourishing cushion of garden compost along the bottom and a few of those chicken manure pellets, then set your tubers into position about one foot or 30 cm apart.
-Then just fill back in.
+• Dig V-Shaped Trenches: Dig 2- to 2.5-foot (or 152–190 cm) trenches.
+Lay a nourishing cushion of garden compost along the bottom and a few of those chicken manure pellets, then set your tubers into position about 1 foot (or 30 cm) apart.
+Then, just fill back in.
 I don’t think it makes a huge difference which way you plant, so do whatever’s easiest in the space you have.

 • Plant in Straw: Nestle seed potatoes down into the soil surface, then cover them with straw.
 See our article on planting potatoes in straw.